 Next, open your Facebook album or a Page, locate this icon on the toolbar, click it and select the “Normal” button.
 It will start to extract the images in that album or page, which you can save in batch later.

-That's it.
-Hope you like these free tools.
+That’s it.
+I hope you like these free tools that help download all Facebook photos and albums.
 Let me know what you think?
-I'd be around and happy to answer any questions you might have.
+I’d be around and happy to answer any questions you might have.

 Influenced by the startup culture in the Silicon Valley, Jessica loves building things from zero to one and is keen on following news related to the Big Five tech giants and many SaaS startups.